-Golestani et al. \cite{MIsensor} designed a wearable magnetic induction (MI) transmitter-receiver coil.
-The MI coil is facilitated with L-reversed impedance matching network that uses magnetic induction signals for artificial intelligence dependent human activity recognition.
-The study necessitated to wear on one receiver MI coil in the subject’s waist and eight transmitter MI coils in the subject’s skeleton bones.
-Long-Short Term Memory (LSTM) outperformed in MI signal variation classification compared to other five machine learning algorithms used in the study.
+In another study, Golestani et al. \cite{MIsensor} developed a wearable magnetic induction (MI) transmitter-receiver coil for human activity recognition.
+The MI coil is equipped with an L-reversed impedance matching network that uses magnetic induction signals for AI-dependent activity recognition.
+The study required wearing one receiver MI coil in the subject’s waist and eight transmitter MI coils in the subject’s skeletal bones.
+Long-Short Term Memory (LSTM) outperformed MI signal variation classification compared to the other five machine learning algorithms used in the study.

-However, computer vision incorporates imaging techniques using video camera that might not be suitable in all circumstances for personal privacy \cite{camprivacy1, camprivacy2} reasons especially in indoor residential environments.
-Moreover, it demands for high power, necessary infrastructure, data traffic and memory usage that might not be economical, perhaps wastage in many situations.
-Wearable sensor for human activity detection often times fall short on ensuring proper security \cite{sensorprivacy} since it might expose GPS location or personal health data.
-In addition, it’s not possible to make obliged everyone to wear such gadget all the time due to discomfort, health-risks, unwillingness and battery longevity.
-Radar and ultrasonic technology for human activity detection in indoor environment requires additional electronic devices \cite{radar1, radar2, ultrasonic} to be equipped with, which is consistently not being used in regular standard of living.
+However, computer vision incorporates imaging techniques using a video camera that might not be suitable in all circumstances for personal privacy \cite{comboreview4gupta, camprivacy1, camprivacy2, contrst_csi} reasons, especially in indoor residential environments.
+Moreover, it demands high power, necessary infrastructure, data traffic, and memory usage that might not be economical \cite{comboreview4gupta}, perhaps wastage in many situations.
+Wearable sensors for human activity detection oftentimes fall short of ensuring proper security \cite{sensorprivacy} since they might expose GPS location or personal health data.
+In addition, it’s not possible to make obliged everyone to wear such gadgets all the time due to discomfort, health risks, unwillingness, and battery longevity.
+Radar and ultrasonic technology for human activity detection in the indoor environment require additional electronic devices \cite{radar1, radar2, ultrasonic} to be equipped with, which are consistently not being used in regular standard of living.